DevExpress/devextreme-documentation/concepts/Common/Shadow DOM/Shadow DOM.md

 #include common-ctp-note-wo-devextreme

-At present, DevExtreme components only partly support Shadow DOM.
+DevExtreme components currently only partly support Shadow DOM.
 The following limitations apply:

 - Diagram and Gantt do not support Shadow DOM.